 What is DNF?

-What are the differences between YUM and DNF package managers
+What are the differences between YUM and DNF package managers?

-So this decision was made that it replaced with the DNF package manager on Centos8 and AlmaLinux 8 and some RedHat-based Linux systems.
+So this decision was made that Yum replaced with the DNF package manager on Centos 8 and AlmaLinux 8 and some RedHat-based Linux systems.

-DNF uses “libsolv” for dependency resolution, which is developed and maintained by SUSE to improve performance. and it is written in C, C++, and Python.
+DNF uses “libsolv” for dependency resolution, which is developed and maintained by SUSE to improve performance.
+And it is written in C, C++, and Python.

 YUM uses the public API for dependency resolution. and the API is not fully documented. and It is written only in Python.